TranslationalBioinformaticsUnit/scbert-reusability/README.md

 * Neurips_oversampling: augmented the number of cell to 4800 of *BP* and *MoP* cells using [SMOTE](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html) algorithm, function *fit_resample* and *sedd=2021*.

 ### 2.2-Analysis
-For this analysis, we needed to update the Python (from 3.6.8 to 3.8.1) and libraries versions to be able to use this dataset, see requirements_update.txt.
+For this analysis, we needed to update the Python, to 3.8.1, and libraries versions to be able to use this dataset, see requirements_update.txt.
 With the updated version all the results of the publication can be reproduced too.
 We used the same parameters and command as in the reproducibility.